Microsoft Licensing Advisory

 The Break-Even Calculation

-Service providers should calculate the Standard vs Datacenter break-even for every host server.
-The formula is straightforward: if the monthly cost of Datacenter core licences is less than the monthly cost of multiple Standard licence sets needed to cover all VMs on the host, Datacenter is more economical.
+Service providers should calculate the Standard versus Datacenter break-even for every host server.
+If the monthly cost of Datacenter core licences is less than the monthly cost of multiple Standard licence sets needed to cover all VMs on the host, Datacenter is more economical.
 In practice, the break-even is typically four to six VMs per host.
-Hosting environments with high VM density (10+ VMs per host) see substantial savings from Datacenter — often 50–70% less than the equivalent Standard stacking cost.
+Hosting environments with high VM density (10+ VMs per host) see substantial savings from Datacenter, often 50 to 70% less than the equivalent Standard stacking cost.

 SQL Server is the second most commonly licensed SPLA product and the one most likely to generate significant audit findings.
 The combination of edition confusion (Standard vs Enterprise), metric choice (per-core vs SAL for Standard), and feature-based licensing traps makes SQL Server the highest-risk product in most service providers' SPLA estates.

-Enterprise Edition is per-core only: SQL Server Enterprise under SPLA can only be licensed per core.
+SQL Server Enterprise under SPLA can only be licensed per core.
 There is no SAL option.
 Every physical core on the server running SQL Server Enterprise must be licensed (minimum 4 cores per processor).
 Enterprise is required for features such as Always On Availability Groups (with more than two replicas), compression, partitioning, and in-memory OLTP.
-Using Enterprise features on a Standard-licensed instance is one of the most common — and most expensive — SPLA audit findings.
+Using Enterprise features on a Standard-licensed instance is one of the most common, and most expensive, SPLA audit findings.

-Multiplexing does not reduce SAL counts: If a middleware layer, application server, or connection pooler sits between end users and SQL Server, every end user accessing data through that layer still requires a SAL (or the database must be licensed per core).
+If a middleware layer, application server, or connection pooler sits between end users and SQL Server, every end user accessing data through that layer still requires a SAL (or the database must be licensed per core).
 The intermediary software does not reduce the licence requirement.
-This “multiplexing” rule is one of the most misunderstood aspects of Microsoft licensing and a frequent audit finding in SaaS and application hosting scenarios.
+This multiplexing rule is one of the most misunderstood aspects of Microsoft licensing and a frequent audit finding in SaaS and application hosting scenarios.

-Passive failover requires licensing: SQL Server passive failover instances (servers that receive data but do not serve active queries) still require licensing under SPLA.
+SQL Server passive failover instances (servers that receive data but do not serve active queries) still require licensing under SPLA.
 While volume licensing provides limited free passive failover rights, SPLA does not include the same provisions.
-Every SQL Server instance — active or passive — must be licensed.
+Every SQL Server instance, active or passive, must be licensed.
 Service providers implementing high-availability configurations should factor passive instance licensing into their cost models.

-Microsoft’s Cloud Solution Provider (CSP) programme has emerged as an alternative channel for service providers, particularly for Microsoft 365 and Azure services.
-Understanding when SPLA is required versus when CSP is appropriate — and how the two programmes can coexist — is essential for optimising costs and maintaining compliance.
-Learn more about SPLA vs CSP for hosting providers.
+Microsoft's Cloud Solution Provider (CSP) programme has emerged as an alternative channel for service providers, particularly for Microsoft 365 and Azure services.
+Understanding when SPLA is required versus when CSP is appropriate, and how the two programmes can coexist, is essential for optimising costs and maintaining compliance.

 DimensionSPLACSP